 What is SEO?

 SEO stands for “search engine optimization.”
-At its most rudimentary level, SEO is the process of structuring and formatting your website to appear in search engine result pages (SERPs).
-Note, “search engine result pages” refers to organic (not paid) results.
+At its most rudimentary level, it’s the process of structuring and formatting your website to appear in search engine result pages (SERPs).
+Note, “search engine result pages” refers to organic (i.e., unpaid) results.

-The ultimate goal is to improve your website’s position in relevant SERPs and, ideally, reach that coveted number-one spot on the first page.
+The goal is to elevate your website’s position in relevant SERPs and, ideally, reach that coveted number-one spot on the first page.
 The higher your site appears in search results, the more likely people are to see and visit it.

 How does SEO work?

-When we talk about SEO, it’s often in the context of Google — mainly because Google is the leading search engine and has been for a long time.
-But SEO can refer to any search engine such as Bing, DuckDuckGo, as well as less conventional options like YouTube, Instagram, and TikTok, where we see the line blur between search engine and social media platform.
+When we talk about SEO, it’s often in the context of Google — mainly because Google has long been the leading search engine.
+But SEO can refer to any search engine like Bing or DuckDuckGo, as well as less conventional options like YouTube, Instagram, and TikTok, where we see the line blur between search engine and social media platform.

 Using Google as an example, here’s how SEO works from the search engine’s perspective:

 Google’s algorithm for measuring SEO remains shrouded in mystery and, frustratingly, changes constantly.
-However, those in the SEO and content marketing industry have a thorough understanding of how it works.
+Nevertheless, those in the SEO and content marketing industry have a thorough understanding of how it works.

-Google’s algorithm crawls websites for content, indexes content it deems relevant, and then ranks its selections based on relevance and value.
+The algorithm crawls websites for content, indexes what it deems relevant, and then ranks its selections based on relevance and value.

-The search engine uses over 200 factors to decide how to rank content.
-Most of those factors remain a secret, but we do know Google employs the following ranking factors:
+The search engine relies on over 200 factors to decide how to rank content.
+Most of those criteria remain a secret, but we do know Google employs the following ranking factors:

 - Query meaning